istio/istio/pilot/doc/configuration-flow.md

 by creating new proxy configuration localized to the pod in which the agent runs.
 If the configuration is unchanged, the notification is successfully handled.
 Otherwise, the agent triggers proxy reconfiguration.
-One of the future goals in Istio Manager, is to provide a feedback loop, to report back to the store if the proxy fails to configure, or if the proxy fails for some other reason.
+One of the future goals in Istio Pilot, is to provide a feedback loop, to report back to the store if the proxy fails to configure, or if the proxy fails for some other reason.